maelle/simplymaelle/content/post/2021-06-28-draw-me-a-project/index.md

 </div>

 Why discuss the making of R projects?
 Because any improvement in your workflow might improve the experience of anyone trying to run or audit an analysis later, including yourself.
-It's also nice that there are always elements to make better, althought that also means one might be procrastinating instead of making actual progress, so beware!
+It's also nice that there are always elements to refine, although that also means one might be procrastinating instead of making actual progress, so beware!

 Now why should *I* discuss the making of R projects?
 While I am not often in charge of analyses these days, I [follow R news](/2019/01/25/uptodate/) quite well so thought I might be able to deliver some useful tips to the audience.